 On-page SEO refers to the optimization of a web page to rank for search terms.
 Top priorities for on-page SEO include usage of keywords, linking to internal/external resources, metadata, and page structure.

 Off-page SEO refers to the external activities a nonprofit does to build traffic and authority.
 Things such as social media marketing, guest posts, influencer marketing, and backlinks all play a part.

 *We won’t dive into all the ranking factors; there are simply too many.
 You can check out this complete list with all factors that could affect a website.

 Google, Bing, Yahoo–which search engine is right for you?

-Google dominates with over 90% search engine market share (as of the writing of this article in May 2020).
+Google dominates with over 90% search engine market share (as of June 2021).
 Google should be the number 1 search engine on your list.
-However, Bing & Yahoo attract mature populations: Bing attracts a group of users 45+ and Yahoo attracts a group of users 65+, so it’s worth setting up a business profile and keeping it up to date.
+However, Bing and Yahoo attract mature populations: Bing attracts a group of users 45+ and Yahoo attracts a group of users 65+, so it’s worth setting up a business profile and keeping it up to date.
 Plus, Bing and Yahoo tend to have less competition.
-While useful, don’t spend too much time on Bing & Yahoo as their small market share means their potential is minimal.
+While useful, don’t spend too much time on Bing and Yahoo as their small market share means their potential is minimal.

 Local SEO vs. National SEO

 Local SEO is the process of optimizing a nonprofit’s search engine presence for location-based searches i.e. “animal shelters,” “animal shelters near me,” or “animal shelters in Lakeland, FL.”
 Notice that location-based searches don’t need to include the actual location.
 Google is very sophisticated, and its algorithm understands that if searchers are looking for an animal shelter, they want to see results local to them.